Market Overview

 - Renovation and phased expansion scopes

-How Sienna, TX connects to the wider delivery footprint
+How Sienna connects to the Fort Bend delivery network

 How this city connects to the wider delivery footprint.